 We have tons of lakes to use.
-And, I’m sure camping spots will fill up quickly.
-Maybe if you’re not a tent camper, this is the year to try it out.
+And I’m sure camping spots will fill up quickly in summer and fall.
+If you’re not a tent camper, this is the year to try it out.
 Yikes, I can’t believe I said that!!
 But bring your kayak and stay in the water all day or fish from the bank or a pier.
 This is probably one of the cheapest vacations you and the kids will enjoy.

-5. Stay In A Yurt, Or Glamping Tent Near You
+5. Stay In A Yurt Or Glamping Tent

-6. Do A Staycation At A Nearby Hotel With Pool
+6. Staycation At A Nearby Hotel or A Resort

 Have you noticed some of these new hotels have more amenities than ever?
 Like live music at night, an outdoor lounge area with yard lights lit up at night, drink specials at the bar for the adults, and more.
 The ones that come to mind are Texican Court in Las Colinas and Cavalry Court in College Station.

 Or what about a resort hotel with many amenities for kids and families?
-How about the Marriott Gaylord?
-They have an outdoor water park.
-Great Wolf Lodge might not be a bad idea too.
+Great Wolf Lodge might not be a bad idea.
 No spoiling the fun with that indoor pool.

 7. Stay At A Guest Ranch

 Depending on where you live, you may have a guest ranch near you.
 But if not, maybe a short road trip might be worth it.
-Guest Ranches have some activities on the ranch like horseback riding, perhaps fishing, but certainly time out in nature, hiking and good hearty meals.
+Guest Ranches have some activities on the ranch, like horseback riding and perhaps fishing, but indeed, time out in nature, hiking, and good hearty meals.
 Check it out.